Vasu1990/Generative-AI/README.md

 - **Competitor Research Tool**: An automated tool for conducting competitive analysis by scraping and analyzing retail websites.
   - ***Technologies used**: Google AI SDK, LangChain, Streamlit, BeautifulSoup, Selenium*

+### 4. LangGraph

+This section contains projects built using the LangGraph library.

+- **Agentic Chatbot**: A chatbot that can use tools to answer questions.
+  - ***Technologies used**: LangGraph, LangChain, OpenAI, Gradio*

 ## Getting Started